nelsonchen90/advanced-js-notes/agile-notes.md

   * accepted responsibility: story points-given by dev vs story value-given by customer
   * flow - have continuous progress
   * Redundancy - work in pairs, test is also a redundancy of the code
+  * mutual benefit - both working equally, company vs employee
+  * diversity - bring perspectives to the problem solving
+  * failure - should no be afaird to fail

 3. Practicese:
   * Incremental design